-RICK CLIMAN:Let's move away from the preliminary deal documents to the full-blown definitive acquisition agreement, which begins [in Appendix E].
-As you would expect, the definitive agreement for a two-step deal covers both the front-end tender offer and the backend merger.
+Let's move away from the preliminary deal documents to the full-blown definitive agreement, which begins [in acquisition As you would expect, the Appendix E]. definitive agreement for a two-step deal covers both the front-end tender offer and the backend merger.